caot/sas7bdat/README.md

 sas7bdat.py
 ===========

-This module will read sas7bdat files using pure Python.
+This module will read sas7bdat files using pure Python (2.6+).
 No SAS software required!
 The module started out as a port of the R script of the same name found here: <https://github.com/BioStatMatt/sas7bdat>